turingschool/gear-up/m1_citizenship/session_1_growth_mindset.markdown

 Take notes and assign someone to report out for your group in cohort retro later today.

 ## Panel Discussion (20 min)
-Alumni, Turing leadership, instructors, and students will discuss why growth mindset is critical to success at Turing and how growth mindset connects to Turing's mission.
+Alumni, instructors, and students will discuss why growth mindset is critical to success at Turing and how growth mindset connects to Turing's mission.

 ## Report Out at Group Retro this afternoon
 Each small group will report out on what they discussed in small groups.